morispi/HG-CoLoR/README.md

   - result.fasta:   fasta file where to output the corrected long reads.
   - tmp_directory directory where to store the temporary files.

+### Output format

+The corrected reads are output in fasta format, with one sequence per line.
+The header of each corrected read currently consists of two or three components, defined as follow:

+>id_len[_frag]

+where

+  - `id` is the original read header
+  - `len` is the original read length
+  - `frag` is the number of the current fragment of the long read, and is present if this long read was split

 ### Options

       --maxorder:       Maximum order of the variable-order de Bruijn graph (default: 100).